 Loss of muscle mass is natural as we age and menopause exacerbates the problem with these hormonal changes.

-The good news is that once you are post menopause your estrogen levels will be low.
+The good news is that once you are post-menopause your estrogen levels will be low.
 This will likely lead to less water retention.
-This means that all the fat you can grab on your mid section is likely just that, fat.
+This means that all the fat you can grab on your midsection is likely just that, fat.

-You should see this as a good thing, since its faster to see the real effects of fat loss when they aren’t masked by monthly water retention.
+You should see this as a good thing since it’s faster to see the real effects of fat loss when they aren’t masked by monthly water retention.

-Animal studies have shown that estrogen also appears to control body weight directly through appetite, physical activity and resting metabolic rate.
+Animal studies have shown that estrogen also appears to control body weight directly through appetite, physical activity, and resting metabolic rate.

-There are some studies that have shown increased resting metabolic rates in post menopausal women receiving estrogen replacement therapy.
+There are some studies that have shown increased resting metabolic rates in postmenopausal women receiving estrogen replacement therapy.

 Lack of estrogen can also affect how your body utilizes energy from carbs like starches and sugar since it can affect insulin sensitivity.

-There are other age related factors to contribute to weight gain and the ability to lose fat.
+There are other age-related factors to contribute to weight gain and the ability to lose fat.
 As you age you are less likely to exercise and be active.
 This directly affects how much energy you consume.

 You also lose muscle mass which lowers your resting metabolism and ability to utilize nutrients.
-This also affect the amount of energy you consume negatively.
+This also affects the amount of energy you consume negatively.
 The same amount of exercise you did in the past now results in fewer calories burned.

 Tip 1: There is no spot reduction

 Hate to break it to you ladies, there is no such thing as spot reduction.
-Doing ab crunches to lose fat around the mid section is nonsense, no matter what the commercials say.
+Doing ab crunches to lose fat around the midsection is nonsense, no matter what the commercials say.

-Now let’s look at tips how to actually lose the body fat to get rid of the belly fat.
+Now let’s look at tips on how to actually lose the body fat to get rid of the belly fat.